A History Timeline of Russian Cyberattacks: 2007-2016

 Just three days before the Ukrainian federal election, Russian state hackers took down the country's commission in an overnight cyberattack.

-Reports show that even though the commission's backup systems were put offline, on the plus side, Ukrainian computer experts were able to restore everything one day before the election.
+Reports show that even though the commission's backup systems were put offline, on the plus side, Ukrainian computer experts could restore everything one day before the election.

 Top German investigators found that Russian hackers successfully breached a nationwide computer network for the German Bundestag, the National German Parliament.